 Need a break from the concrete and brick of the city?
 The Cleveland Public Square is a welcomed change of scenery.
-The grassy lawn, scenic views, and splash pad for little ones (or you—no judgment!) make this a pleasant spot in the downtown area.
+The grassy lawn, scenic views, and splash pad for little ones (or you—no judgment!) make this a pleasant spot in Downtown Cleveland.

 Pack a picnic or go to Cleveland Public Square during lunchtime to catch the food trucks, then perch yourself on a bench by the bubbling tranquil fountain.

 If you’re in the area on a weekend, pick up some local sweets and treats from the pop-up farmer’s market.
-Dabble in a bit of people-watching, munch on your food, or sip your latte from the REBol coffee shop.
+Dabble in a bit of people-watching, munch on your food, or sip your latte from the REBol coffee shop and cafe.

-As you stroll, stop to appreciate the Civil War memorials and the gardens full of flourishing flowers.
+As you stroll through one of the city’s most popular destinations, stop to appreciate the Civil War memorials and monuments and the gardens full of flourishing flowers.
 Passing the small pond in the square, you’ll hear gentle flutters and ripples as swans or geese splash about the water.

 The Cleveland Public Square is just what you need for some mid-holiday rejuvenation.

 After checking out the square, wander over into the nearby Warehouse District.
 Once a vital industrial center for the city, Cleveland’s revitalized Warehouse District has become one of downtown’s dining and entertainment hubs.
 Check out the area’s variety of art galleries, restaurants, cafes, and bars hidden within its beautiful heritage buildings.

 Great Lakes Science Center

 Traveling to the region with kids?
 Keeping youngsters entertained on a vacation can be a challenge at times; thankfully, the Great Lakes Science Center has a solution.
 Your little budding scientist will be immersed in the interactive exhibits and STEM experiments.